phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: true

-    Whether to Enable Autocomplete for table and Column names in any SQL Query box.
+    Whether to enable autocomplete for table and column names in any SQL query box.

 SQL query box settings